Anita Diamant: Career

 Diamant started her writing career in 1975 as a freelance journalist.
 Her articles have been published in the Boston Globe magazine, Parenting magazine, New England Monthly, Yankee, Self, Parents, McCall's, and Ms.

-Her first book was The New Jewish Wedding, published in 1985, and has since published five other guidebooks about contemporary Jewish practice.
-Her debut as a fiction writer came in 1997 with The Red Tent, followed by the novels, Good Harbor and The Last Days of Dogtown.
+Her first book was The New Jewish Wedding, published in 1985 and updated in 2022 as The Jewish Wedding Now.
+She has also published five other guidebooks about contemporary Jewish practice: The New Jewish Baby Book, Living a Jewish Life, Choosing a Jewish Life, and How to Raise a Jewish Child.

+Her debut as a fiction writer came in 1997 with The Red Tent, an international bestseller.
+Other novels followed, including Good Harbor and The Last Days of Dogtown.
 The latter is an account of life in a dying Cape Ann, Massachusetts village, Dogtown, in the early 19th century.

-Her next novel, Day After Night (2009), tells the stories of four women survivors of the Holocaust who, in the period following the end of the war and before the founding of the State of Israel, find themselves detained in the Atlit detention center, just south of Haifa, in the British Mandate of Palestine.
+The novel Day After Night (2009) tells the stories of four female survivors of the Holocaust who, in the period following the end of the war and before the founding of the State of Israel, find themselves detained in the Atlit detainee camp, just south of Haifa, in the what was then Mandatory Palestine.

-In 2014 she published the novel The Boston Girl, a coming-of-age story about an immigrant girl in the early 20th century.

 Personal life

-Diamant is the founding president of Mayyim Hayyim: Living Waters Community Mikveh and Education Center, a community-based ritual bath in Newton, Massachusetts.
+Diamant is the founding president of Mayyim Hayyim: Living Waters Community Mikveh and Education Center, a community-based mikveh in Newton, Massachusetts.

-She lives in Newton, Massachusetts, is married, and has one daughter.
+She lives in Brookline, Massachusetts, is married, and has one daughter.